element-hq/ems-docs/src/Contribute.md

 1. Look at other pages, make your contributions in the same style and formatting etc
 1. Use American English
 1. Make your changes
+1. Put images into a folder for the page.
+See <https://github.com/vector-im/ems-docs/issues/8> for details and file structure
 1. Install `pngcrush`, `mdbook`, `markdownlint-cli`, and a local web server, for example `sensible-browser`
 1. Add your new page to `SUMMARY.md` if applicable
 1. `pngcrush` all your images with `pngcrush -brute -ow "Screen Shot 2020-10-20 at 12.02.17 PM.png"`